Mosque–Cathedral of Córdoba: The mihrab and the maqsura

 The three bays of the maqsura area (the space in front of the mihrab and the spaces in front of the two side doors) are each covered by ornate ribbed domes.
 The use of intersecting arches in this area also solved the problem of creating additional support to bear the weight and thrust of these domes.
 The domes themselves are built with eight intersecting stone ribs.
 Rather than meeting in the center of the dome, the ribs intersect one another off-center, forming an eight-pointed star with an octagonal "scalloped" cupola in the center.
 The middle dome, in front of the mihrab, is especially elaborate and is also covered by mosaic decoration.

 Scholars have affirmed that the style of the mosaics in this part of the mosque is heavily influenced by Byzantine mosaics, which corroborates historical accounts of the Caliph requesting expert mosaicists from the Byzantine emperor at the time, who agreed and sent him a master craftsman.
 Scholars have argued that this use of Byzantine mosaics is also part of a general desire – whether conscious or not – by the Cordoban Umayyads to evoke connections to the early Umayyad Caliphate in the Middle East, in particular to the Great Umayyad Mosque of Damascus, where Byzantine mosaics were a prominent element of the decoration.

+Large portions of the original 10th-century mosaics remain intact, but some parts were damaged over time and were restored in the modern era.
+In particular, some of the lowest portions of the mosaics on the façade of the mihrab and on the Bab al-Sabat date from restorations conducted by Patricio Furriel in 1817–1818, after the dismounting of an altarpiece and other furnishings in front of the mihrab in 1815 had uncovered the original mosaics and revealed the damage to them.
+Additionally, the entirety of the mosaics on the Bab Bayt al-Mal façade are reproductions dating from 1914 to 1916, when the atelier of J. & H. Maumejean Fréres in Madrid, with the help of Venetian artist F. Morolin, were charged with making facsimiles of the original mosaics, which had been uncovered in 1912 and were also damaged.
+A new restoration project focused on the maqsura area and its mosaics also began in January 2024, sponsored by the local city council, and was expected to last about three years.